nasa/cumulus-docs/docs/input_output.md

                                  // avoid assuming that fields are present in the meta object and avoid
                                  // naming fields to put in the meta object, preferring instead to let
                                  // configuration decide what goes into the object.
-        "cmr": {                 // CMR credential for exporting metadata to CMR "username": "<string>",   // CMR user name
+        "cmr": {                 // (optional) CMR credential for exporting metadata to CMR "username": "<string>",   // CMR user name
           "password": "<string>",   // CMR encrypted password
           "clientId": "<string>",   // Earthdata client ID
           "provider": "<string>"    // CMR provide ID
         },
         "provider": {            // Provider configuration information taken from the 'providers' of
                                  // collection configuration.
-Any fields are allowed.
+Any field from the provider is allowed.
           "id": "<string>",      // An id used to identify this provider "anykey": "anyvalue"   // additional configuration items
         },